Apurwa599/Earthquake-Prediction/README.md

 This academic project focuses on predicting earthquake occurrences using historical seismic data and machine learning techniques.
 The goal is to analyze patterns in earthquake data and build a predictive model that can estimate earthquake magnitude based on input features.

 ### Objectives:
--Analyze historical earthquake data
+1.Analyze historical earthquake data
--Perform data preprocessing and feature selection -Train machine learning models for prediction -Evaluate model performance using accuracy metrics
+2.Perform data preprocessing and feature selection 3.Train machine learning models for prediction 4.Evaluate model performance using accuracy metrics